lalres2823/ansible-/README.md

 Copyright 2016 Shingo Kitayama.
 All rights reserved.

 ## Annotation
-This is a personal reference code, it is not an official opinion of my organization.
+This is a personal reference code, it is not an official opinion of my organization.# ansible-